megazear7/dominero/README.md

 container2.title = "I was updated";
 ```

+Currently the full list of available features is documented in the test cases.

+## Distribution

+For ES5 use the "dist/index-es5.js" file.
+Otherwise use the ES6 module located in the "dist/index.js" file.

 ## Testing

 `npm test`

-#### A few notes
+## Build new release

+1. Update version in package.json
-1. View the test suite for all of the available features.
+1. Ensure the `npm test` test cases are all passing
-2. For ES5 use the "dist/index-es5.js" file.
-3. Otherwise use the es6 module located in the "dist/index.js" file.
+1. `npm run build`
+1. `git commit` the updated version number.
+1. `npm publish`